Skip to main content

 Explore UW Engineering

 As a UW Engineering student, you are part of a supportive and innovative learning community that expands beyond the classroom.
-Enrich your experience by joining a student group, or become a mentor to your peers through one of our leadership programs.
+Enrich your experience by joining a student group, or becoming a mentor to your peers through one of our leadership programs.
 Get involved in research that changes the world or work directly with top industry partners through our industry capstone program.
 Explore the many available resources and opportunities as you chart your course.

 Student support resources